Concatenation in Excel (Table of Contents)

 Concatenation in Excel

-Concatenation is an operation performed in excel for adding or merging the data from two or more cells and placing it in one cell.
-To be clear, adding means not a mathematical operation; it is only the physical adding of data.
-Suppose if we add 1 and 2, it will give the result as 12 but not 3.
+Concatenation is an operation performed in Excel for adding or merging the data from two or more cells and placing it in one cell.
+To be clear, adding means not a mathematical operation but only the physical addition of data.
+Suppose we add 1 and 2; it will give the result as 12 but not 3.
 We will see a few examples for a better understanding.

 Syntax of concatenation: